• Menopause Symptoms

 What are the benefits of HRT?

-How do you take hrt?
+How do you take HRT?

 How long does it take for HRT to work?

-Why might HRT stop working?
+Why HRT might stop working over time

 Are you taking your HRT correctly?